-Matt Dooley is a geographer and map-maker living in Saint Paul, Minnesota.
-His work intersects the disciplines of art, geography, and cartography, focusing on ways to engage communities and facilitating change through the act of mapping.
+Matt Dooley is a cartographer and artist living in Saint Paul, Minnesota.
+His work intersects the realms of art and cartography, focusing on non-traditional media, such as clay and gunpowder, to create hand-made maps.

 In 1997, Matt earned a BA in Anthropology from the University of Nebraska and pursued a career in field archaeology throughout the Great Plains and American West.
 Spurred by an interest in field mapping, he returned to Nebraska and earned his MA and Ph.D. in Geography.